III. Resources Tools

 The following is a 4-year planning document that can be used to forecast a list of courses leading up to a student's graduation term.
 This can be used in conjunction with the Degree Maps for each major also provided in this Advising Manual in section II.iii.

 Link to 4-Year Course Planner (make copy to use or copy/paste formatting)

-x.
+xi.
 Course descriptions of special topics, HPs, etc.

 Each semester a new list of Special Topics, Historical Perspectives, and other courses must be generated because they do not have readily available descriptions and information in the catalog.
 This list is typically compiled by the Provost’s office.
-The following is a sample list:

-xi.
+xii.
 Athletics Practice Schedules